patilsp/HTML-CSS/README.md

 html and css coding practice

-All html and css code for developing front-end application. starting with basics to advanced. practicing with all basics tags, animation, havor effects, grid layout and flexbox.
+All html and css code for developing front-end application. starting with basics to advanced. practicing with all basics tags, animation, hover effects, grid layout and flexbox.